Hasanth-kumar/EyeD/api/README.md

 ### Attendance
 - `POST /api/attendance/mark` - Mark attendance with face recognition and liveness detection
+- `POST /api/attendance/mark-class` - Mark attendance for entire class from single photo.
+This endpoint accepts a single class photo, uses YOLO (Ultralytics) for face detection optimized for multi-face detection in group photos, recognizes students, and marks attendance for all recognized students.
+Uses YOLOv8 or YOLOv11 face detection model for improved accuracy in group photos.
+Liveness verification is skipped for photo-based attendance.

 ### Health Check
 - `GET /health` - Health check endpoint